Digital banking trends in 2023

 Several traditional banks also offer account opening bonuses to incentivize consumers to open an account with them.

-- The bank with the most branches is Chase Bank, which has 4,850 branches in the U.S. and 198 foreign branches.
+- The bank with the most branches is Chase Bank, which had 4,791 branches in the U.S. and 33 foreign branches at the end of 2022.

 - While 65 percent of consumers use a traditional bank for their primary bank account, 61 percent say they are somewhat or highly likely to switch to an online-only bank.